 New International Presidia at the 2010 Salone

 The alliance between producers and Slow Food continues to be strengthened and enlarged by new Presidia protecting biodiversity around the world.
-There will be 29 new international Presidia displaying their products at the Salone del Gusto 2010.
+Twenty-nine new international Presidia will display their products at the Salone del Gusto 2010 which opens this Thursday.
 To highlight the links between food and place, the underlying theme of this edition of the Salone, Presidia stands will be set up according to their geographical area.
 The following projects are making their first appearance at this year’s Salone:

 Ethiopia – Harenna Forest Wild Coffee